 There are two variants of the SRAM Red eTap; rim brakes (dual pivot and direct mount) and hydraulic disc brakes (commonly referred to as HRD, or Hydraulic Road Disc).

 Unlike Shimano, SRAM doesn’t have a mid-tier electronic groupset for the SRAM Force.
 But things could change with the impending official SRAM Red eTap 12 speed announcement.

 At the Saitama Tour de France Criterium in Japan back in early November 2018, SRAM teased us with a 12 speed Red eTap groupset.
 It was spotted by Japanese photographer Kei Tsuji on Katusha Alpecin’s Nils Pollitt bike.

-Both the Di2 and eTap are based on an electronic shifting system which gives cyclists a fast and precise shifting.
-There are no more old and worn out shifter cables to deal with, frequent gear indexing and sluggish front derailleur shift.
+Both the Di2 and eTap are based on an electronic shifting system that gives cyclists fast and precise shifting.
+There are no elder and worn out shifter cables to deal with, frequent gear indexing, and sluggish front derailleur shift.

 While the end goal is the same, the way Shimano and SRAM implement their electronic shifting system is miles apart.

 I’ll take you through the differences in the following sections.

 Shimano launched their first commercial Di2 groupset back in 2009 while SRAM was late to the party with its Red eTap groupset only available in early 2016.

 Prior to this, Mavic had also tried twice to introduce electronic shifting in the ’90s with the Zap in 1992 and Mektronic in 1999.
 Both failed to gain any meaningful traction due to reliability issues and never seen daylight since then.

 The first major and obvious difference between the Di2 and eTap is the wired vs wireless system.